 Level 1 of the cascade can include two models: a span+short context model and a question+span model that collectively generate the first numeric representation.

-- An initial representation of the left context of the text span in the input document
+- The left context of the text span in the input document

-- An initial representation of the right context of the text span in the input document to generate as output a span-context representation of the text span
+- The right context of the text span in the input document to generate as output a span-context representation of the text span

-The initial representation of the text span is based on the pre-trained embeddings of the tokens in the text span.
+The text span is based on the pre-trained embeddings of the tokens in the text span.

-Or the initial representation of the text span could also be a concatenation of a bag of words embedding the tokens in the text span and a question-word feature that indicates whether the text span includes any of the questions tokens.
+The text span could be a concatenation of a bag of words embedding the tokens in the text span and a question-word feature that indicates whether the text span includes any of the questions tokens.

-The question-word feature can be a binary feature (e.g., that has the value 1 when the text span includes one or more question tokens and has the value 0 when the text span does not include any of the question tokens.)
+The question-word feature can be binary.
+This means that it could have the value 1 when the text span includes question tokens and has the value 0 when the text span does not include any of the question tokens.)

 The initial representation of the left context is a bag of words embedding the tokens in the left context of the text span, i.e., an average of the embeddings of the K tokens to the immediate left of the text span in the input document.

-The initial representation of the right context is a bag of words embedding the tokens in the right context of the text span (i.e., an average of the embeddings of the K tokens to the immediate right of the text span in the input document.)
+The right context is a bag of words embedding the tokens in the right context of the text span.
+Those could be an average of the embeddings of the K tokens to the immediate right of the text span in the input document.

 To generate the span-context representation of the text span, the model processes a concatenation of

-- The initial representation of the left context of the text span in the input document
+- The left context of the text span in the input document

-- The initial representation of the right context of the text span in the input document using a feed-forward neural network
+- The right context of the text span in the input document using a feed-forward neural network

-In some implementations, the neural network is a two-layer feed-forward neural network with rectified linear unit (ReLU) activations.
+The neural network may be a two-layer feed-forward neural network with rectified linear unit (ReLU) activations.

-In particular, operations from the feed-forward neural network to generate a representation h from an input x and can be expressed as:
+In particular, operations from the feed-forward neural network to generate a representation h from an input x and can display as: